How News Aggregator Apps Personalize Content in 2026

 Related video from YouTube

-Most aggregator apps begin with explicit inputs: what topics you follow, which publishers you subscribe to, what stories you mark as irrelevant, and what channels you mute.
-These are high-confidence signals because you intentionally provide them.
-Google News, for example, documents that personalized sections are informed by your settings and followed topics, while core headline sections can remain common for users in the same language and region.
+Explicit preference signals โ topics you follow, publishers you subscribe to, and stories you hide โ produce the largest share of early personalization quality in news aggregators.
+According to Google News documentation, personalized sections are informed by your settings and followed topics, while core headline sections remain common for users in the same language and region for baseline awareness.

 - Positive feedback: follows, likes, and "show me more" actions raise topic weight.